sqlparser/gsp_demo/java/src/demos/columnImpact/readme.md

 Salary depends on: scott.emp.sal, scott.emp.deptno
 ```

-Run this tool with default option, a more detailed result will be generated:
+Run this tool with default option(/d option is enabled), a more detailed result will be generated:
 ```
 Search Department <<column_1>>
 --> a.deptno